By Scott A Morgan

 Why should the US be concerned regarding the closing of the Addis Neger?
 Freedom of the Press is an inherent value to America.
 It has been duly noted that the Neger was a critical outlet of the policies of the Zenawi Government.
 Silencing a critic has always been an action taken by a despot who wants to maintain control under any circumstance.
 Before this Media Outlet ceased Operation it was the target of vitriolic attacks by the State Controlled Media outlets.

 After the controversial elections of 2005 which resulted in the ruling Ethiopian People's Revolutionary Democratic Front remaining in power under some controversial conditions there were violent protests.
 As a result of these events thirteen independent news outlets were forced to cease operations as well as dozens of people either perishing or being arrested.
 In General Democratic Societies do not take actions like this when there is a controversial event.

 In the relative scope of Ethiopian Politics the Neger was one of the new sources of information.
 Starting Operations in September 2007, before it ceased Operations it had a circulation of 30,000.
 This made it one of the largest non-government sources of information.
 Now this voice has been silenced by those who support the ruling party.
 Not a good harbinger of events to come…

-The Author Publishes Confused Eagle on the Internet and Comments on US Policy Towards Africa.
-Confused Eagle is at morganrights.tripod.com
+The Author Publishes Confused Eagle on the Internet and comments on US Policy towards Ethiopia.
+Confused Eagle can be found at confusedeagle.livejournal.com

 Disclaimer: "The views/contents expressed in this article are the sole responsibility of the author(s) and do not neccessarily reflect those of Modern Ghana.
 Modern Ghana will not be responsible or liable for any inaccurate or incorrect statements contained in this article."